Go back

 Administrative/Consultative Reviews (non-audit projects)

-These reviews usually focus on narrowly defined issues or activities and are often performed at the request of the responsible manager or director.
-The results of these reviews are usually reported only to the responsible managers or university officials.
-Please contact us to discuss a possible project for Internal Audit.
+These reviews typically focus on narrowly defined issues or activities and are often performed at the request of the responsible manager or director.
+The results are usually reported only to the responsible managers or university officials.
+Please contact us to discuss a possible project with Internal Audit.